KrashLeviathan/ud120-projects/output/README.md

-After running `final_project/poi_id.py`, this directory will contained the trained model, dataset, and features_list.
+After running `python -m trainer.task`, this output directory will contained the trained model, dataset, and features_list.